zzGHzz/myvetools-demo/readme.md

 const c = new Contract({ abi: abi, connex: connex, bytecode: bin })
 ```

+> Recall the relationship between clause and transaction.

-We then generate the clause for the deployment with initial value `100`, construct a transaction that include the clause and send off the transation to the connected node for execution:
+We then generate the clause for the deployment with an initial value `100`, put the clause inside a transaction and send off the transation to the Thor node for execution:

 ```ts
 const clause1 = c.deploy(0, 100)